e-VITA/e-VITA-Documentation/dashboard-user-manual/README.md

 ## Homepage: general overview of the devices

 The Homepage is the first page of the e-VITA dashboard where is presented an overview of the devices registered by the user.
+The page has two different menus:

+- _Side menu_ from which to access the other functions of the platform and download the user and installation manuals.
+- _User menu_ from which to view and modify profile information.

 The page presents a _card_ graphic component for each device previously registered by the user; each of them provides the following device information:

 - _Device Name:_ the name chosen by the user and associated with the device during device registration phase.
 - _Device ID:_ an alphanumeric string associated with the device during device registration phase, generated and assigned internally by the e-VITA platform in order to uniquely identify the device.